zhao-wuyan/easytier-arch-build-ci/README.md

 - Manifest: `packaging/flatpak/io.github.easytier.EasyTierGUI.yml`
 - CI workflow (test build): `.github/workflows/build-flatpak.yml`

-Flathub note: Flathub builds are offline, so Node dependencies must be vendored (e.g. via flatpak-builder-tools node generator) before submitting.
+Flathub note: Flathub builds are offline.
+This repo’s CI pre-generates a `pnpm` store tarball and uses `pnpm install --offline`; for Flathub you should pin that tarball as a remote source (or generate `generated-sources*.json`).

 ## Notes